GregBasera/AppliDB/user-manual.md

 ### Filter

-There are only a few columns you can filter, for the reason that some fields stores unique data formats, this will only affect the effectivity of the filter feature.
+There are only a few columns you can filter because some fields stores unique data formats and is not worth filtering.

+Filtering **Eligibilities**, **Residential Address**, and **Permanent Address** should be done in the _Search_ feature.
+These fields are formated as _array of values_, using the _Filter_ feature on this format might produce inaccurate results.

+### Download

+This is the preferred action when **printing reports** and **archiving data** because it outputs CSV files.
+CSV files are preferred because it has a relatively small file size, and it can be opened and edited in _Microsoft Excel_ where it could be styled and printed accordingly.

+### System behaviors to watch out for

-Be careful formatting fields that accepts the 'text' datatype (Ex.
+- Be careful formatting fields that accepts the 'text' datatype (Ex.
 "Tagkawayan, Quezon" and "Tagkawayan Quezon" are considered different and would be rendered as 2 seperate options for filtering).

-Filtering is affected by _pagination_ (the table can only filter the data it has.
-And pagination is affected by the API calls and the responses the system makes. [ API calls >>> Pagination >>> Filter, Sort, Search, Print ].
-See [Bugs and Flaws](#bugs-and-flaws))

-There are optimizations in place to help with the API calls, but it is not as solid, so watch out.

-### Download

-This is the preferred action when **printing reports** and **archiving** because it outputs CSV files.
-CSV files are preferred because it has a relatively small file size, and it can be opened and edited in Microsoft Excel where it could be styled and printed accordingly.

----

-### Bugs and Flaws

-- One of the problems faced by databases that will be scaled to store growing amounts of data is the problem of data presentation.
-In a _client-server_ systems like this, the data is stored in the _server_, batches of data is then thrown to the _client_ so it can be displayed in a meaningful way (this includes Sorting, Filtering, and Searching).
-The problem comes when the client struggles to load the data the server throws.
+- The _Print_ feature only prints the HTML version of the table.
+This can become problematic when printing several visible columns.
+See [Download](#download) for an alternative.